fossas/fossa-cli/docs/contributing/HACKING.md

 You should also set the `FOSSA_SKIP_EMBED_FILE_IN_HLS` environment variable for HLS.
 This prevents HLS from embedding binaries, which helps to avoid a giant memory footprint for HLS.

 You can also tell the Fourmolu plugin to use an external config.
-This ensures that it picks up our `fourmolu.yaml` file.
+This will tell the language server to use an external executable that you've installed, which ensures that it picks up our `fourmolu.yaml` file.

 In VSCode, this is done by adding this to your `settings.json`: